 The game begins

-The bear’s claws and teeth may have been removed – an agonising mutilation for which anaesthetic is rarely used.
-Because of this, the bear can’t defend itself properly and will tire and weaken as the dogs rip into its flesh.
+Trained fighting dogs – the other victims of this cruel sport, groomed to be extremely aggressive – are unleashed upon the bear.
+Her claws and teeth have already been removed – an agonising mutilation for which anaesthetic is rarely used.
+She can’t defend herself properly and will tire and weaken as the dogs rip into her flesh.

 Saved to fight again

-New lives for baiting bears
+New lives for abused bears

 Together with our partner organisation the Bioresource Research Centre (BRC), we arrange the surrender of baiting bears, and bring them to the World Animal Protection-funded sanctuary.
 Here they can live the rest of their days free from pain and violence.

 With your help, World Animal Protection and BRC have rescued 86 bears since our work together began.
 We have investigated and stopped many bear baiting events, and are constantly on the lookout for others.
 We are also improving enforcement laws and pushing for stronger legislation to protect bears in Pakistan.
 Every owner who commits to our alternative livelihood program signs an agreement never to own another bear – protecting ever more wild cubs from a future of violence.